EdTComeau/edtcomeau.github.io/_posts/2022-07-04-ParentingThoughts.md

 An example of false positive reinforcement would be feeding my child cake every day.
 If I give my child cake every day, he will positively reinforce my cake-giving with smiles and happiness.
-I will continue this reinforced action until my health problems start kicking in.
+I will continue this reinforced action until his health problems start kicking in.
 This type of feedback is very dangerous in a dynamic system such as parenting.

 I can avoid the risk of false feedback with